Renusri08/react/readme.md

   // Your side effect logic here
 }, [dependencies]);//this function is called automatically after that component in which this is used is renderd.

+//if there is no dependency array=>useEffect is called on every render
+//if dependency array is empty =[]=>useEffect is called on initial render(just once)
+//if dependency array is [btnNamReact]=>called everytime btnNameReact is updated.

 🔄 Behind the scenes:
 Page loads.
 useEffect does not run during the first render.